 We all know the causes and signs of dehydration in the summer; we work up a sweat in the hot sun and suddenly our whole body is screaming for a glass of water.
 But what about winter?
-The body doesn’t need water any less in the winter, but it might be harder to notice how parched you are.
+Winter dehydration is much harder to spot than its summer counterpart.

 Winter dries out your skin, even if you’re drinking enough water